Quick Hits

 Look, none of us wants to give our personal or financial info to a website that looks like it might be about to steal our identity.
 You can create trust with your customers through the addition of customer testimonials and reviews on product pages.
 If you’re a brand that also sells wholesale to retailers, add their logos to your homepage.
 Won any awards?
 Now’s not the time to be humble – shout that from the rooftops, or at least a corner of your website.

-Speaking of your personal information, your site should definitely have safety and security firmly in place to make sure none of your customers’ data or information is compromised.
+Speaking of your personal information, your site should have safety and security firmly in place to ensure none of your customer’s data or information is compromised.
 This can look like multi-factor authentication when they’re logging into accounts.
 Or maybe it’s you carefully choosing your plug-ins when building out your site.
 Thanks to years of experience, our team has trusted plug-ins that we use when building ecommerce sites for our clients.

 8. Underpromise, overdeliver